 Insulinomas don’t always cause noticeable symptoms.
 When symptoms do occur, they can vary depending on the severity of the condition.

 Some people with insulinomas may experience symptoms as a result of hypoglycemia.

 Mild symptoms include:

 - double vision or blurred vision

-You will likely be given a blood test to check your glucose and insulin levels if you have signs of hypoglycemia.
-A low blood glucose paired with a high insulin level is a sign of insulinoma.
+A doctor will perform a blood test to check your blood sugar and insulin levels.
+A low blood sugar level with a high insulin level indicates the presence of an insulinoma.